-If you’ve received a new credit card lately, you may have noticed a change in appearance.
-EMV chip card security, which stands for Europay, MasterCard, and Visa, the three companies that created EMV, is now being installed to ensure advanced data security.
+If you received a new credit card lately, you may have noticed a change in appearance.
+EMV chip card security, which stands for Europay, MasterCard, and Visa, the three companies that created EMV, is now being installed on credit cards to ensure advanced data security.
 EMV chip card security is an integrated computer chip that offers an extra layer of protection by making the stored data extremely difficult to reproduce.
-The technology contains the same transaction abilities as the magnetic stripe on the back, but creates a unique code that can only be used once.
+EMV technology contains the same transaction abilities as the magnetic stripe on the back, but creates a unique code that can only be used once.
 This process helps to safeguard against hackers, since the magnetic stripe stores data that can be reprocessed infinitely.

 How Does EMV Chip Card Security Work?

 EMV technology differs from the standard magnetic stripe.
 Instead of swiping the card, customers insert the chip into the Point of Sale (POS) terminal.
 The EMV chip, which contains data about the cardholder, communicates with the card issuing bank.
 Then, the transaction is encrypted and the terminal submits an authorization request.
 The bank reviews the request and communicates back to the terminal.
 Finally, the terminal will alert you that the purchase is complete and the transaction has been authorized.